storlak/PyLearn/README.md

 # PyLearn
-Learning Python via Fred Baptiste Udemy course. these are the notes and excercises during the lesson.
+Learning Python via Fred Baptiste Udemy course.
+These are the notes and exercises taken during the Udemy Courses by Dr. Fred Baptiste.
+Notes include English and some Turkish explanations.
+AAA is the daily file, updated daily.